Accredited Advice Agencies

 https://www.rgu.ac.uk/life-at-rgu/learning-facilities/law-facilities/the-law-clinic

-Robert Gordon University's Law School Clinic was launched in November 2013.
-It has more recently been rebranded as the Grampian Community Law Centre.
-Its student members provide free, confidential, and independent legal advice to citizens of Aberdeen and the surrounding North-East area who would otherwise be unable to afford a solicitor.
+Robert Gordon University's Law School Clinic, launched in November 2013, has recently been rebranded as the Grampian Community Law Centre.
+Its student members provide free, confidential, and independent legal advice, generally on social welfare and environmental law issues, to people in Aberdeen and the surrounding North-East area who would otherwise be unable to afford a solicitor.
 The Law Centre also runs a virtual Orkney clinic and provides the same legal advice and assistance service to the residents of Orkney.
 The student volunteers work under the supervision of academic staff and qualified solicitors.
 The key aims of this initiative are both to provide students with the opportunity to gain practical experience, and to benefit the local community by providing access to justice to those who may need legal advice but who cannot access it elsewhere.

 The Royal British Legion Scotland